 “In recent years we have seen a huge increase in European tax authorities cracking down on non-compliant sellers and marketplaces.
 As a result, we have seen large numbers of Amazon sellers having their accounts suspended or audited,” says Romilly Blakeley of SimplyVAT.

 Lastly, getting your payment processed is arguably the most important step in the VAT process.
 When it comes time to make your VAT payments, it’s not going to be as simple as dropping a check in the mail.
 You’ll be dealing with government regulations for making VAT payments and foreign currency exchange rates.
 If you’re an experienced international seller, then you already know the advantages of having a cross-border payment account.
-A cross-border account is the key to beating the fees that are built into Amazon Currency Converter.

 The right cross-border account will also give you the ability to make VAT payments in local currency with zero fees.
 Here’s how it works.
 Your VAT payments must be made in the currency of that government.
 For example, the UK requires payments be made in British Pounds.
 If you’re an American seller, you’ve got to find a way to get US dollars into pounds, and that means paying exchange fees.
 If you’ve just transferred your Amazon UK payouts from pounds to dollars, then you’re paying double exchange fees!